The Young Victoria (soundtrack): Development

 Executive producer Colin Vaines knew composer Ilan Eshkeri and hired him for the film.
 One of the first pieces the producers heard from Eshkeri was his interpretation of Franz Schubert's "Swan Song" which played a key role in the film.
 O'Sullivan added, "Ilan saw how Jean-Marc and Jill had structured these two intercutting scenes—one between Victoria and a manipulative Melbourne, the other between lovelorn Albert and his brother—and he just tied these scenes together so beautifully with this one piece of music, it was a revelation".
-Both Vallée and Eshkeri wanted the music to be fluid to that a piece can subtly shift and became a musical cue and vice versa, knowing that this unusual approach to music would keep the viewers engaged.
-At certain instances, a piece of source music is referenced later in the score as an emotional touchstone for the audience.

 Vallée talked to Eshkeri and his music producer Steve McLaughlin about the traditional to unique rock pieces transitioning throughout the film, where he wanted the score to have an "energy and heart" unlike other period films that accompany traditional instruments.
 Sinéad O'Connor performed "Only You," which O'Sullivan described as "very much in line with one of the overriding aims of the film, which was to be hopeful and tell people that these amazing love stories really can happen, it's not just a fairy tale."